If you want your camera equipment to stay in tip-top shape, you must clean it regularly — and you should also be keeping it safe to begin with.

 Microfiber cloths are designed to gently and effectively clean objects, which is why they’re great to have on hand when your camera gets dirty.

 If you plan to use a microfiber cloth to clean lens elements, by the way, it’s important you purchase one that’s designed to handle lenses.
 There’s nothing worse than trying to clean your lens and accidentally leaving marks or scratches.

 That way, when the rain starts pouring down and your camera accidentally gets wet, you can whip out the towel and dry it off — before any water damage sets in.

-Step 1: If Your Gear Is Wet, Towel It Off
+If Your Gear Is Wet, Towel It Off

-When you’ve come in with a wet camera and/or lens after shooting in the rain or snow, I recommend you start by quickly drying whatever you can.
+When you’ve come in with a wet camera and/or lens after shooting in the rain or snow, I recommend you start by drying whatever you can.
 For this, you can use a standard towel, but you can use a microfiber cloth to get in some of the more difficult crevasses.

-Step 2: Use Your Rocket Blower and Brush to Get Rid of Sand and Dirt
+Use Your Rocket Blower and Brush to Get Rid of Sand and Dirt

-By the way, I recommend you don’t turn any lens functions (such as zoom rings or focus rings) until you’ve done a good cleaning with the rocket blower and the brush.
+By the way, I recommend you don’t rotate any lens mechanisms (such as zoom rings or focus rings) until you’ve done a good cleaning with the rocket blower and the brush.
 If there’s sand stuck in either of those areas, turning a ring could easily ensure that the sand goes deeper, which is what you absolutely want to avoid.

-Step 3: Use the LensPen or Microfiber Cloth to Carefully Clean Your Lens Element
+Use the LensPen or Microfiber Cloth to Carefully Clean Your Lens Element

 Personally, I’d recommend going with a LensPen here (using the small, carefully-constructed tip), but a microfiber cloth works, too.

-Don’t apply any solution, but instead gently “paint” in circular motions, starting in the middle of the glass and moving outward.
+Don’t apply any cleaning solution, but instead gently “paint” in circular motions, starting in the middle of the glass and moving outward.

 I recommend checking both your front element and rear lens element to make sure they’re clean, because both can accumulate dirt!

 So grab a cleaning solution and a microfiber cloth made for lenses.
 Then apply a small amount of cleaning solution to the cloth–to the cloth, not to the lens itself!–and use circular motions on the lens, starting from the inside and moving out.

 What About Cleaning Your Camera Sensor?

 The camera sensor sits inside your camera–but dust can still creep in from the outside environment.
 Oftentimes, the dust isn’t noticeable, especially if you shoot at a wide aperture.